iworks/og/readme.txt

 = How plugin get video data? =

-Plugin grabs data from content and if contains YouTube URL, then the plugin tries to get a movie thumbnail and use it in og:image.
+The plugin grabs data from the content, and if it contains a YouTube URL, it tries to get a movie thumbnail and use it in og:image.

 If the post contains YouTube or Vimeo links, this plugin saves it as a post meta video thumbnail link and adds it to og:image as a post thumbnail.

 = If I need to change some values? =

-You can use [Simple SEO Improvements](https://wordpress.org/plugins/simple-seo-improvements/) plugin, which is integrated with OG to:
+You can use the [Simple SEO Improvements](https://wordpress.org/plugins/simple-seo-improvements/) plugin, which is integrated with OG, to:

 - set a default image
 - set facebook app_id